-So in this post, I’ll be covering the following ways to build a website free:
+So in this post, I’ll be covering the following steps to quickly build a website for free:

 - Step 1: Choose A Platform